theevildoof/Task-1/Mini_Task_1.md

 ### **Project Description :**

 This will serve as a platform to learn and study the unlimited potential of quadruped robots.
 And that's what this product is targeted for.
-We hope it will be the number one education platform for quadruped robotics globally.
+There's hope that it will be the number one education platform for quadruped robotics globally.

 ### **Improvements :**